How You Can Track Your Flight Status in Real Time

 Download the airline’s app or check on their website

-Use a flight tracking service
+Use a flight-tracking service

 FlightRadar 24

-If you’re looking to get the complete picture of where a plane is on its journey—including real-time position—FlightRadar24 is a helpful resource that comes in the form of both a website and a free app.
+If you’re looking to get the complete picture of where a plane is on its journey—including real-time position—FlightRadar24 is a helpful resource that comes in the form of a website and a free app.

 Courtesy of FlightAware